0123gabriel/Ubuntu_ROS_Tutorial/README.md

 * **Install_MATLAB:** This tutorial will help you to install MATLAB which is a program that you can use with RoadRunner, but in this tutorials we will not use it.

-* If you do not want to probe CARLA with your own vehicle and map designs, go to the tutorial called *Install_CARLA* instead of *Install_Build_CARLA*
+* If you do not want to probe CARLA with your own vehicle and map designs, go to the tutorial called *Install_CARLA* instead of *Install_Build_CARLA* in the step 2.